aabbtree77/miniguestlog/README.md

 - mongodb.com Atlas (free plan) to store data.

-- MongoDB Compass dekstop app to clean the list occasionally.
+- MongoDB Compass dekstop app to clean DB occasionally.

-- ipify.org to get the visitor IP.
+- ipify.org to get the visitor's IP.

 - maxmind.com GeoLite2 DB to infer the city and country based on the IP.